biocypher/biochatter/docs/api.md

 Key Method:

 - `fetch_results(query_model)`: Submits the query to the API and retrieves the results.

 ### BaseInterpreter

 An abstract base class for implementing API-specific response interpretation logic.

 Key Method:

-- `summarise_results(question: str, conversation_factory: Callable, response_text: str) -> str`: Summarizes and interprets the API response.
+- `summarise_results(question: str, conversation_factory: Callable,
+response_text: str) -> str`: Summarizes and interprets the API response.

 # Setting up a new API integration

 ## Overview

 Create specific implementations of QueryParameters, BaseQueryBuilder, BaseFetcher, and BaseInterpreter for your target API and design prompts.
 Instantiate an APIAgent with these components.
 Use the execute method of APIAgent to process questions and interact with the API.

 ### 1. Specific QueryParameters

-For each field in your API call a pydantic field is created.
+For each field in your API call a Pydantic field is created.
 The description must be clear and concise to be understandable by a LLM so that it will fill the field with the appropriate arguments.

 ```python